-Kellogg, a Republican, was the representative for Illinois's 4th congressional district from 1861 to 1863.
+Kellogg was the representative for Illinois’s 4th congressional district and was a Republican.
+He served from 1861 to 1863.

 From Dec 1857 to Mar 1863, Kellogg missed 403 of 1,619 roll call votes, which is 24.9%.
 This is on par with the median of 27.9% among the lifetime records of representatives serving in Mar 1863.
 The chart below reports missed votes over time.